Turtles at the Bottom 🐢

 \[\begin{align} C_P &= \left( \frac{\partial Q}{\partial T} \right)_P \\ &= \left( \frac{\partial (U -W)}{\partial T} \right)_P \\ &= \left( \frac{\partial U}{\partial T} \right)_P + P\left( \frac{\partial V}{\partial T} \right)_P \\ \end{align}\]

-For solids and liquids, volume doesn’t change much with temperature, so the second term in \(C_P\) can be ignored, making \(C_V \approx C_P\).
-For gases, however, volume changes significantly with temperature.
-For an ideal gas,
+For solids and liquids, volume doesn’t change much with temperature, so the second term in \(C_P\) can be ignored and \(C_V \approx C_P\).
+For gases, volume changes significantly with temperature.
+As an example, for an ideal gas,

 so